tsai-jiewen/psykit-learn/content/post/How-to-use-R-Markdown-to-creat-slides-and-write-drafts.md

 ---
-title: How to use R Markdown to make slides and write drafts?
+title: 'How to use R Markdown to make slides and write drafts?'
-author:
+author: JW Tsai
 date: 2021-07-22
 slug:
 categories: